Yazwh0/BitMagic.Documentation/Index.md

 - [The Template Engine](/templateengine/): generating code with C#.
 - [The Debugger](/debugger/): debugging the X16 inside VSCode.
 - [The Emulator](/emulator): running the X16 standalone.
+- [MCP Agent](/mcpagent): letting an AI agent drive a debug session for you.

 ## Support